 Here are examples of a dog pen:

 However, try to use the crate because it is essential.
 For example, you may need to take your puppy on an airplane trip or leave him in the hospital.
-Then a crate will definitely be required, and it would be too bad if your dog is against it.
+Then a crate is definitely needed, and it would be a pity if your dog is against it.

 Conclusions

 If your puppy hates the crate, you can help him love it.
-Just create the right conditions and have patience.
-Leave the crate open for the first time to get the puppy used to it, so he can get in and out when he wants.
-Put a food bowl and suitable toys inside.
+Just create the right conditions and be patient.
+Leave the crate open in the beginning so your puppy can get used to it and go in and out when he wants.
+Put a food bowl and appropriate toys inside.

-Doing puppy training gradually, with no pressure.
+Do the puppy training gradually and without pressure.
 And if this task is too difficult for you, contact a trainer.

 Sources: